django-haystack/pysolr/README.rst

         {
             "id": "doc_2",
             "title": "The Banana: Tasty or Dangerous?",
+            "_doc": [
+                { "id": "child_doc_1", "title": "peel" },
+                { "id": "child_doc_2", "title": "seed" },
+            ]
         },
     ])

+    # You can index a parent/child document relationship by
+    # associating a list of child documents with the special key '_doc'.
+This
+    # is helpful for queries that join together conditions on children and parent
+    # documents.

-    # You can optimize the index when it gets fragmented, for better speed.
+    # You can optimize the index when it gets fragmented, for better speed,
+    # although it's generally better for performance overall to let Lucene
+    # decide when to do this automatically.
     solr.optimize()

     # Later, searching is easy.
 In the simple case, just a plain Lucene-style